Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Experiments

 \subsubsection{Implementation Details}

 We use the Adam optimizer \cite{zhang2018improved} to train our model.
 The early stopping strategy is adopted with a patience on validation sets of 10 epochs.
 The dropout rate is set to 0.5 and the learning rate is set to 0.0001.
+Both dimensions, $d_n$ and $d_m$, are consistently set to 64 throughout the experiment.
 On the three real-world datasets, the degree of nodes varies dramatically.
 For the sake of the efficiency and parallel processing ability, our reinforced neighbor selection module only samples the most $k=200$ recent interaction neighbors.
 We also perform the experiments to show the performances of our method with different values of $k$.
-We randomly initialize the node embeddings on the UCI dataset, while we use the raw features to initialize node embeddings on the Wikipedia and Reddit dataset.
 In our experiment, we study our method in both transductive and inductive settings.
 In both settings, we use the first 80\% of the edges as the training set, 10\% of the edges as the validation set and the rest 10\% edges as the testing set.
 Differently, in the inductive setting we predict future edges of nodes never seen in the training set, while in the transductive setting we predict future edges of nodes observed in the training set.
 We run each experiment 10 times, and report the average results.